yethuhlaing/KONE-Granlund-Challenge/README.md

 # KONE - Granlund Challenge

-Danfoss manufactures electric machines and power electronic converters.
-Each unit has a unique serial number displayed on a rating plate.
-During production, all electric machines undergo an End-of-Line (EoL) test, where various electrical parameters are measured and stored in an SQlite database.

 ## Problem
 Building maintenance teams face significant challenges in managing equipment inventories.
 Current processes are slow, labor-intensive, and prone to errors.
 Facility managers struggle with incomplete or outdated equipment data, leading to delays in maintenance, increased costs, and missed safety issues.